Revealing Fine-Grained Values and Opinions in Large Language Models: Related Work

 \section{Related Work}

 Surfacing political biases embedded in NLP tools has been approached previously in the context of word embeddings~\cite{gordon-et-al-2020} and masked language modeling~\citep{Schramowski2022,10.1371/journal.pone.0277640}.
 As these biases originate in the data the models are trained on~\cite{borenstein2024investigatinghumanvaluesonline}, there is also research on directly tying them back to training data~\citep{feng-etal-2023-pretraining}.
 Recently, with more performant and coherent LLMs, extracting inherent biases have garnered more attention.
-This has been explored by eliciting responses from psychological surveys~\cite{miotto-etal-2022-gpt}, opinion surveys~\cite{arora-etal-2023-probing, durmus2023towards}, and personality tests~\citep{rutinowski2023selfperception}, finding that certain LLMs have a left-libertarian bias~\citep{hartmann2023political}.
+This has been explored by eliciting responses from psychological surveys~\cite{miotto-etal-2022-gpt}, opinion surveys~\cite{arora-etal-2023-probing, durmus2023towards, pmlr-v202-santurkar23a}, and personality tests~\citep{rutinowski2023selfperception}, finding that certain LLMs have a left-libertarian bias~\citep{hartmann2023political}.
 There has also been research on examining the framing of the generations produced by LLMs~\citep{bang2024measuring}, and on measuring biases across different social bias categories~\citep{manerba2024socialbiasprobingfairness}.
 Recently, persona based evaluation of political biases has also been attempted to see if models can simulate the responses of populations~\citep{liu2024evaluating, hu2024quantifying, jiang-etal-2022-communitylm}, including in languages other than English~\cite{thapa-etal-2023-assessing}.
-However, these remain underexplored areas.
+However, impact of persona based evaluation remains underexplored.
 Furthermore, there is research demonstrating the brittleness, values, and opinions of LLMs~\citep{ceron2024prompt}.
 Our work is most similar to \citet{rottger2024political}, who try to answer the question of how to meaningfully evaluate values and opinions in LLMs by way of the PCT.
-They demonstrate that eliciting open-ended responses from LLMs can lead to vastly different results than closed-form categorical selections, motivating the use of open-ended responses.
-We take this a step further, demonstrating the systematic variance of LLM responses to the PCT across different types of demographic prompts and further highlighting biased values and opinions in the open-ended responses.
+They demonstrate that eliciting open-ended responses from LLMs can lead to vastly different results than closed-form categorical selections, questioning the validity of biases found through such methods.
+They argue for more robust and domain specific evaluations.
+In order to further assess the sensitivity of these evaluations with respect to multiple personas, we conduct a systematic evaluation of variance across 156k generations.
+Further, considering the infeasibility of analysing open-ended responses, we present a novel method for conducting such analysis through extraction of tropes from them.